Bob and Del Flemming

-Kate has just earned her Bachelor of Science degree in Environmental Management from JCU and has been promoted to full-time Ranger.
+Kate has recently earned her Bachelor of Science degree in Environmental Management from JCU and has been promoted to full-time Ranger.

-Kate loves the experience she is gaining working with our native animals, and sharing her commitment to education and conservation.
-Watch for her in the croc pens, as she plans to continue her training to feed the big guys!
+Kate loves the experience she is gaining working with our native animals, and the opportunity to share her commitment to education and conservation.

 We value highly the contribution of our Casual Ranger staff.
 All started out here as Volunteers, and it is a tribute to their passion for native animals and their dedication to conservation that they are progressively taking on all the duties of a full-time Ranger.
 Meantime, the team has collectively been given responsibility for our macropods—the free-ranging grey and red kangaroos and their young joeys.

 Lisa spent a year gaining experience with us as a Volunteer while completing her Bachelor of Science (Zoology) degree at JCU and is excited to join the team as our newest Casual Ranger.

 She has had a lifelong passion for animal welfare and conservation and brings this dedication to her enthusiastic presentation of wildlife shows.
 Watch for her at Wombat, Koala and Reptile Experiences.

 Meantime, behind the scenes, Lisa is helping Ranger Jeremy with bird show prep and hopes to take a part in the training of our free-flight birds.

 Shop Manager Gabby, her assistant Tammy, and their co-workers Mellee and Dani are our hard-working front-of-house team.